michad1111/tropopause/README.md

 ## Michael Hadwiger - 11814638

-This repository includes an installable python module for analyzing measurement data of the tropopause.
+This repository includes an installable python module for analyzing measurement data of the tropopause (ECMWF ERA5 reanalysis and European MMETOP-satellite).
 The module was developed for an exercise within the course "411.045 Selected Topics in Climate Science (Python for climate and environmental scientists)" at the KFU Graz in the winter term 2021/22.